|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-Serve these tasty pork chops with sweet potatoes or mashed potatoes and peas or green beans.
+The preparation for these tasty pork chops is simple with very little hands-on work required.
+Serve them with sweet potatoes or mashed potatoes and peas or green beans.
 The simple, tangy maple glaze flavors the pork chops perfectly.

-I used Creole mustard in the recipe but a spicy brown or whole grain mustard may be substituted.
+Creole mustard is used in this recipe, but a spicy brown or whole-grain mustard can be substituted.

 - 1 to 2 tablespoons peanut oil (or extra-virgin olive oil)